Journal of Samuel Kiechel

 Kiechel, sitting in the back of the cart, was freezing.
 He thought about getting off and walking for a while to warm up.
 But he did not dare.
 He was afraid of getting stuck in the deep snow and falling behind.

 Winter clothing in the sixteenth century typically included fur-lined items such as boots, gloves or cloaks.
 Samuel Kiechel did not mention whether he had purchased winter gear.
-Nonetheless, sitting for hours in a cart that was most likely open to the wind and snow, it would have been impossible to prevent the cold from seeping in.
+Nonetheless, sitting for hours in a cart that was most likely open to the wind and snow, it would have been impossible to keep the cold out.
 Kiechel knew that walking might have helped keep him warm, but he judged he would not have been able to keep up, and the carters, also feeling the cold, would not wait for him.
-The situation threatened the well-being of our traveller, and it grew more serious as night fell.
+The situation threatened our traveller’s well-being, and it grew more serious as night fell.

 At midnight, the convoy arrived in Wildeshausen.
-The carts had to wait outside for a long time until someone opened the gate.
-When our traveller got off the cart, he was frozen stiff from the cold and could hardly stand.
-He had difficulty finding an inn.
-Many of the carters lived in this town and simply went home.
-Eventually, Samuel found someone who pointed him in the direction of the mayor’s house.
-The house was also a tavern, and after knocking on the door for a long time, he was allowed inside.
-Kiechel wrote that he lay down on a bench close to the fire and slowly began to warm up again.
+The carts had to wait outside for a long time until someone finally opened the gate.
+When our traveller stepped off the cart, he was frozen stiff from the cold and could hardly stand.
+He found it difficult to locate an inn.
+Many of the carters lived in this town and had gone home.
+Eventually, Samuel found someone who directed him towards the mayor’s house.
+The house also served as a tavern, and after knocking for some time, he was allowed inside.
+Kiechel wrote that he lay down on a bench near the fire and gradually started to warm up again.

-The next day, the weather worsened.
+The following day, the weather worsened.
 With all the wind and snow, none of the carters dared to leave, and Kiechel had to stay in Wildeshausen.
-But the following day was much calmer, and the convoy with our traveller on board set off.
-The road was deeply covered in snow, and the horses pulled the carts with incredible difficulty.
+However, the next day was much calmer, and the convoy with our traveller on board set off.
+The road was heavily covered in snow, and the horses pulled the carts with great difficulty.
 Eventually, they reached Delmenhorst.
 From there, an open road led to Bremen.

 Return to Hamburg

-The travellers continued the next day to Bremervörde.
-They had paid for a sledge to take them there, and now tried to persuade their sledge-driver to go further, but he was unwilling.
-Kiechel and his companions searched for transport in Bremervörde but failed.
+The travellers continued to Bremervörde the next day.
+They had paid for the sledge to take them there, and now tried to persuade their sledge-driver to go further, but he was unwilling.
+Kiechel and his companions searched for transport in Bremervörde but were unable to find any.
 Eventually, they decided to continue on foot, but without a guide, they quickly became lost.

 Two hours after nightfall, the group found an inn near the village of Hagenah.
-The innkeeper thought they were mercenaries and initially refused entry.
-After long begging, they were allowed inside.
-Kiechel was very hungry after walking through deep snow all day, but apart from a few raw herrings, he found no food.
+The innkeeper thought they were mercenaries and initially refused them entry.
+After much pleading, they were allowed inside.
+Kiechel was very hungry after walking through deep snow all day, but he found no food except a few raw herrings.
 He went into the stable and slept there for a few hours.

 Kiechel and his companions did not stay in Stade.
-They found a man willing to drive them three miles to the Elbe, where boats to Hamburg departed.
-During winter, boatmen had to be cautious and closely watch the ice on the river.
-Kiechel noted that the winter was so cold that the river around Hamburg was frozen, and people travelled on it using sledges.
-The boatmen kept a stretch of water open, and a boat carried them across the Elbe.
+They found a man willing to drive them three miles to the Elbe River, where boats to Hamburg departed.
+During winter, boatmen had to be cautious and watch the river ice closely.
+Kiechel noted that the winter was so cold that the river around Hamburg froze, and people travelled on it in sledges.
+The boatmen kept a stretch of the Elbe open, and a boat carried them across.
 From there, they walked to Hamburg and arrived in the city the same day.

 Illustrations & References